Our people

 School of Chemical and Biomolecular Engineering, The University of Sydney

 Tina Hoang is an undergraduate Chemical and Biomolecular Engineering student from The University of Sydney.
-She had joined the Personalised Polymeric Heart Valve project during the winter break of 2022, and now is doing her Honours in this program.
+She joined the Personalised Polymeric Heart Valve project during the winter break of 2022, and now is doing her Honours in this program.
 She is interested in working in the healthcare and sustainability sectors.

 Karinna Shay Yee